Vegin Vegan Vegun!

 • Naturally held together with ripe banana and a touch of coconut oil

-• Chilled in the fridge, it keeps its shape while remaining tenderly crumbly
+• Chilled in the fridge, it keeps its shape while staying slightly crumbly

 • Subtle cocoa flavor pairs beautifully with vegan custard and fresh fruit